catseye/Robin/README.markdown

   I'm not sure that solves the problem of them only being accessible from the module in which they're defined.

-* Have exceptions, by default, be chained together, to avoid "exception translation".
-If a program raises an exception while catching another exception, the old exception(s) should be linked to from to the new one.
-This is to give more sensible error messages at the top level, by dumping them all, giving the operator a deeper idea of what happened.
+* Remove improper lists from the language.
+This is starting to look like the more attractive route.

 ### Standard Modules ###